HOME | DOING AWAY WITH THE "ISSUE" | THE SERIES/VOLUMES INDEX | EXHIBITIONS | ABOUT US | CONTACT US

 The Eddy.
 (Launched 8 May 2020, Netflix)

-The music for the entire musical was provided by Kerber and Glen Ballard (of Jagged Little Pill fame), the jazz-ness of which music collection shouldn't be much of a surprise to those familiar with the two musician-composers' versatile discography.
+THE music for this entire Netflix-original jazz-musical drama series was provided by Randy Kerber and Glen Ballard (of Jagged Little Pill fame), the jazz-ness of which music collection shouldn't be much of a surprise to those familiar with the two musician-composers' versatile discography.

 The first two episodes were directed by Damien Chazelle (La La Land), the next two by Houda Benyamina (Divines), episodes 5 and 6 by Laila Marrakchi (Marock), and the last two episodes by Alan Poul (The Newsroom).
 Chazelle, Poul, and Ballard are also part of the series' six-man roster of executive producers.